Metal composition: alloy (copper, nickel and zinc)

 Weight: 6.2 g

 Motif on the obverse: the centre of the coin features the denomination numeral and currency name "2 KUNA" against the background showing a marten, an animal of the weasel family with highly prized fur, running to the right.
 The inscription "REPUBLIKA HRVATSKA" is displayed in the upper semi-circle along the edge of the coin.
-Positioned centrally along the lower edge is the coat of arms of the Republic of Croatia, bordered on its left side by a stylised common oak branch with acorns, extending semi-circularly along the edge, and on its right side by a stylised ear of wheat, also extending semi-circularly along the edge.
+Positioned centrally along the lower edge is the coat of arms of the Republic of Croatia, bordered on its left side by a stylised common oak branch with acorns, extending semi-circularly along the edge, and on its right side by a stylised blooming laurel branch, also extending semi-circularly along the edge.

 The marten (kuna) is the common motif on the kuna coins.
 It belongs to the weasel family and lives in forests, rocky areas and open fields.
 This quick and agile animal has rich dark brown fur with yellow spots on the neck and chest and is a symbol of Croatian monetary history.